elvis-epx/LoRaMaDoR/README.md

 Currently, diffusion routing is the only implemented strategy.

+By default, forwarding is OFF.
+To activate it, use the command `!repeater 1` and restart the node.
+To deactivate, `!repeater 0`.
+Likewise the callsign, this setting is saved on NVRAM.

 ## FEC code

 Every packet is augmented by a 20-octet FEC (Forward Error Code) suffix.